 If you’re running Windows 7 and want to download Windows 7 ISO image from Microsoft by entering the product key, you can do so now.
 As said before, you just need to enter the product key of your Windows 7 edition located on the box of Windows 7 or on the back of your laptop to legally download the ISO image of Windows 7 from Microsoft.

-To download Windows 7 ISO image, head over to this Windows 7 Software Recovery webpage, enter your 25 character product key (it should on the back of your laptop or under the battery of your notebook), select your Windows 7 language, and then click Next-Verify Product Key button.
+To download Windows 7 ISO image, head over to this Windows 7 Software Recovery webpage, enter your 25 character product key (it should be in the Windows 7 DVD pack, select your Windows 7 language, and then click Next-Verify Product Key button.

 Update: It turns out that the above mentioned Windows 7 Software Recovery webpage is only for retail and upgrade copies not for OEM copies, meaning if Windows 7 came pre-installed with your new PC, you can’t download the ISO from the above link.

-We recommend you upgrade to Windows 10 from your exiting Windows 7 soon after the release of Windows 10 RTM.
-Note that when you upgrade from Windows 7 to Windows 10, you’ll be able to keep your personal files, Windows settings, and most of installed programs.
+We recommend you upgrade to Windows 10 from your existing Windows 7 as soon as possible.
+Note that when you upgrade from Windows 7 to Windows 10, you’ll be able to keep your personal files, Windows settings, and most of the installed programs.
+Windows 7 won’t get any official support and updates after January 14, 2020.